Joint Learning of Label and Environment Causal Independence for Graph Out-of-Distribution Generalization: Detailed experiment settings

 \subsection{Datasets}

 For our experimental section, we utilize the SST2, Motif, and CMNIST datasets from the GOOD benchmark~\cite{gui2022good}, along with the LBAP-core-ic50 assay split from DrugOOD~\cite{ji2022drugood}.
-Furthermore, we create the GOOD-Twitter and GOOD-Motif2 datasets, aligning with the split strategy of the GOOD benchmark.
-All dataset splits are domain generalization splits and aligns with the guidelines provided in the original literature.
-Although the GOOD datasets are primarily designed for covariate splits, \citet{gui2022good} acknowledges that these splits can include extra spurious correlations, meaning they may satisfy parts of the FIIF and PIIF assumptions.
+Furthermore, we create the GOOD-Twitter and CFP-Motif datasets.
+All dataset splits target domain generalization and aligns with the guidelines provided in the original literature except CFP-Motif which incorporates PIIF and FIIF shifts as described in Sec.~\ref{sec:sanity_check}.
+Although the GOOD datasets are primarily designed for covariate splits, we acknowledge that these splits can include extra spurious correlations, meaning they may also partially satisfy the FIIF and PIIF assumptions.

 \textbf{GOOD-HIV} is a compact, real-world molecular dataset, derived from MoleculeNet~\cite{wu2018moleculenet}.
 It contains molecular graphs in which atoms are nodes and chemical bonds are edges, and the task is to predict a molecule's potential to inhibit HIV replication. \citet{gui2022good} developed splits based on two domain attributes: the Bemis-Murcko scaffold~\cite{bemis1996properties}, and the number of nodes in a molecular graph.